imrtech/Pewlett-Hackard-Analysis/README.md

 ## Results

---Deliverable 1: Find the number of Retiring Employees by Title
+### Deliverable 1: Find the number of Retiring Employees by Title

 We designed our table relationships in ERD to illustrate how objects relate to each other.